freginold/Note/README.md

 To move or resize Note, simply drag it around the screen or drag the corners and edges to position it how you want it.
 Any changes will be saved and remembered the next time you launch Note.
 You can change the background color, font, and text size on the Options screen (accessed by clicking the <b>Options</b> button in the upper right corner).

-As of v3.0.3, Note is versioned using [Semantic Versioning] (http://semver.org/).
+As of v3.0.3, Note is versioned using [Semantic Versioning](http://semver.org/).

 ### Tested on:
 Note has been tested and runs well on: